 Getting Started with Thermal Energy Networks

-These questions and actions can help you start exploring the possibilities in your city or town.
+The resources, questions, and actions below can help you start exploring the possibilities in your city or town.

-We hope the information and suggestions here help you work with your community to consider how to add geothermal and/or Thermal Energy Networks to local clean energy initiatives.
+We hope the information and suggestions here help you work with your community to understand and consider Thermal Energy Networks.

 This resource may be for you if:

-You are a local energy commissioner or committee member.
+• You are a member of a local energy committee

-You are a resident or business owner and want to advance geothermal solutions or other Thermal Energy Networks in your city or town.
+• You are a resident, business owner, or local official wanting to advance Thermal Energy Networks in your city or town.

-Engage your community to consider what a project might look like.
+• Engage your community to consider a potential project.

 Watch and share our short videos.